What is breast cancer?

 Types of breast cancer in men

 Most breast cancers in men are invasive.
 This means the cancer cells have spread outside the lining of the ducts of the breast and into surrounding breast tissue.
-There are two main types:
+There are different types of invasive breast cancer.

 • No special type